Right Lines is a writer-led production company based in the North of Scotland.

 The first production as Right Lines was “Who Bares Wins” (2004), a hugely successful farce based on the antics of the Naked Rambler, starring Ron Emslie and Alyth McCormack.

-Here is a brief presentation of the company’s work, best watched in full screen.
+Here is a brief presentation of the company’s work up to 2010, best watched in full screen.